Visit our LGBTQ+ Services page for links to helpful webpages about navigating the health care system.

 Our mission at Middlesex Health to provide the safest, highest-quality health care, and the best experience possible for our community.
 We take that mission seriously and know that caring for our whole community means providing sensitive, compassionate, and state-of-the-art care to LGBTQ members of our community.
 Middlesex Health is one of only eight health care providers in the State of Connecticut to be recognized by the Health Equity Index as a LGBTQ Healthcare Equality Leader.

 Understanding and affirming the lives of transgender persons.

-Middlesex Health offers two support groups for the transgender members of our community and their allies.
+Middlesex Health offers multiple support groups for transgender members of our community and their allies.
 These groups are free and are facilitated by medical staff with special expertise in transgender care.

 Behavioral Health Services

 Gender non-conforming/transgender individuals can feel a strong conflict between their gender (inner sense of who they are) and their physical sex characteristics.
 This conflict can sometimes manifest itself in depression, isolation and destructive behaviors.
-Middlesex Health’s psychiatrists and behavioral health clinicians are available and trained to help individuals, couples and families lead emotionally healthy lives.
+Middlesex Health’s psychiatrists and behavioral health clinicians are available and trained to help.

 Our surgical specialists in gynecology, urology, and plastic surgery bring expertise, experience and compassion to a host of feminizing and masculinizing surgical procedures for our transgender patients.

-Our Infectious Disease specialists (part of the Middlesex Multispecialty Group) can provide special insight and expertise regarding the diagnosis, treatment, and prevention of infections of all types including HIV and chronic Hepatitis B and C.
+Our Infectious Disease specialists at the Middlesex Health Multispecialty Group can provide insight and expertise for the prevention, diagnosis, and treatment of infections of all types, including HIV and chronic Hepatitis B and C.